amrojjeh/Java-Tutorials/Meeting 3/README.md

 (2.00, 3.00) + (5.00, 0.00) = (7.00, 3.00)
 ```

 The code works fine, however, the issues that exist are not regarding the functionality of the code.
-Rather, it regards the *scalability* of the code.
-If we want to display another result where we subtract two points, here's how'd we go about that:
+Rather, it regards the scalability of the code.
+If we want to display another result where we subtract two points, here’s how’d we go about that:

 ```java
 public static void main(String[] args)